VisualCop/fullscreenshooter/README.md

   puppeteer: page
 })

-await fullscreenshot.save("index");
+await fullscreenshooter.save("index");
 ```

 ### How it works:
-It creates your full page screenshot by making smaller, screenshots of a given viewport and then merging them together.
-This is why `navbarOffset` is needed for sticky navbars.
+It creates full page screenshot by making smaller, screenshots of a given viewport and then merging them together.
+That's is why `navbarOffset` is needed for sticky navbars.